tcrgit/OverDrive-Multiple-Library-Quick-Search/README.md

 ## Roadmap

 * Maintain simple webform as it is ideal on mobile browsers or for a panel in Vivaldi
-* Develop browser extensions for Chrome, Opera, Firefox and possibly other browsers such as Safari
+* Develop browser extensions for Chrome, Opera and Vivaldi
+* Adapt browser extension for Firefox and another browsers such as Safari
-* Consider adding "available to borrow" information if the diversity of OverDrive implementations allows
+* Consider adding "available to borrow" information from libraryreserve.com (old design)